daformat/typographer.js/README.md

 ## Why

 Typography is an art, as much as a science, that has been refined over the course of history.
-Relentlessly working to improve text legibility and flow, typographers across the world have devised a lot of rules that are mostly discarded on today’s publication mediums.
+Relentlessly working to improve text legibility and flow, typographers across the world have devised a lot of rules that are often discarded on today’s publication mediums.
 This module aims to correct this situation.

 ## Usage